 This is transition of existing zoned large lot residential areas to BLEP2012 is unlikely to place any significant additional pressure on infrastructure and the decreased yield potential in BCR is likely to reduce potential yield and requirements in that area.
 The infrastructure required for large lot residential subdivision is generally limited to electricity and telecommunications as water and sewer are addressed on-site with a suitable lot size.
-There are no known infrastructure requirements for existing holdings or boundary adjustments can be dealt with at the time of development assessment and are covered by Clause 6.8 Essential Services in BLEP2012.
+There are no known infrastructure constraints to continued subdivision and dwellings in these areas at these low densities.
+Any infrastructure requirements for existing holdings or boundary adjustments can be dealt with at the time of development assessment and are covered by Clause 6.8 Essential Services in BLEP2012.